The Purpose of the Wilderness Tabernacle: The Relational Component

 In part two of this series, Adam's failed mission was discussed, as it concerned his not protecting the sacred space.
 Eve is not an innocent bystander.
 Her projected purpose of being a type of sanctuary that expresses a complete and finished work in connection with her beloved becomes undone when she looks to another for fulfillment.

-Her desire for independence was a huge departure from the relational intentions God designed for her and consequently resulted in fractured relational results.
+Her desire for independence was a massive departure from the relational intentions God designed for her and consequently resulted in fractured relational results.
 When God confronts Eve and explains to her the challenges that she will face because of this decision, the two affected areas concern childbearing and her relationship with her husband.
-Adam's concerned a new unruly territory to which he would be employed in order to sustain his life.
+Adam's concerned a new unruly territory to which he would be employed to sustain his life.

 Questions & Answers